zeligism/zeligism.github.io/_posts/2025-11-02-EscapingToInfinity.md

 ---

-A measure can be finite, yet its measurement vanishes—journeying beyond the infinite horizon, diffusing itself infinitely, selling its soul to reach the infinite heights, or wandering back and forth and dying slowly.
+A *human* can be finite, yet his *soul* vanishes—journeying beyond the infinite horizon, diffusing infinitely, reaching the infinite heights, or wandering back and forth infinitely—and dies slowly but surely.

 This isn’t Zen poetry.
-These are convergence phenomena of some exotic functions.
+These are convergence phenomena of some exotic functions, where "human" and "soul" stand for $$m$$ and $$f$$.
 It’s a peculiarity of measure theory that makes it simultaneously intriguing yet boring at the same time.

 The above functions correspond respectively to examples 1.5.2-5 of “An Introduction to Measure Theory” by Terrence Tao.